KelvinCold1234/News-Poster-Extension/README.md

 # News Poster for X

-A Chrome extension that generates customizable news posts using the OpenAI ChatGPT API and populates them in X's composer with a hotkey.
-Posts can be formatted to your style (e.g., grabber, word/char range, optional source).
-Support continued development with a donation via PayPal!
+A Chrome extension that fetches top national news from the GNews API and uses the OpenAI ChatGPT API to generate awesome, customizable posts, populating them in X's composer with a hotkey.

 **Download from Chrome Web Store**: [Insert Store URL]

 ## Installation
 1. Install from the Chrome Web Store or clone this repository.
 2. If using the repository, go to `chrome://extensions/`, enable "Developer mode", click "Load unpacked", and select the folder.
-3. Open the extension popup, enter your OpenAI API key (from https://platform.openai.com/), select a model (gpt-4o-mini, gpt-4o, or gpt-3.5-turbo), and set a custom hotkey (e.g., Ctrl+Shift+P).
+3. Open the extension popup, enter your OpenAI API key (from https://platform.openai.com/) and GNews API key (from https://gnews.io/), select a model (gpt-4.1, gpt-4o, gpt-4o-mini, or gpt-3.5-turbo), and set a custom hotkey (e.g., Ctrl+Shift+P).

 ## Usage
 - Navigate to https://x.com/home and log in.